bane-labs/docs/governance/governance-in-neo-x.md

 _voterReward=(totalNetworkGasTip/7)\*distributionRatio\*(voteAmount/totalVote)_

 The penalties for non-performing consensus nodes are yet to be determined.
-Wrongdoings may include but are not limited to, being unable to meet dBFT block production conditions or complete the Anti-MEV decryption key distribution.
+Wrong doings may include but are not limited to, being unable to meet dBFT block production conditions or complete the Anti-MEV decryption key distribution.
 Penalties may include, but are not limited to, being prohibited from becoming a block-producing or witness node for a certain period, or the deduction of deposits upon node exit.
 Additionally, they may be prohibited from becoming a candidate node again.
-These measures will be specified in the Neo X governance contract in the future.
+These measures will be specified in the Neo X Governance contract in the future.

 In the early stages of multi-node governance on Neo X, we anticipate a potential shortage of candidate nodes on the Neo X. To ensure network operation, we have designated seven standby consensus nodes to operate during this kick-off phase.
 Once there are at least seven qualified candidate nodes and the total voted GAS token number exceeds 3 million within one Epoch, the seven standby consensus nodes will be replaced by the seven elected nodes at the conclusion of the Epoch.
 This transition marks the beginning of full decentralized governance.